Home

 Brown-cheeked Fulvetta 6 Ashy Woodswallow 2

-Yunnan Fulvetta 4 Large Cuckooshrike 1
+Yunnan Fulvetta 4 Oriental Cuckooshrike 1

 Buff-breasted Babbler 6 Rosy Minivet 20